mc12345678/order-delivery-date/README.txt

 ========================================================

 HISTORY:

+02/15/2021 by mc12345678 (https://mc12345678.com) (v2.7.1) There have been a lot of changes in the core Zen Cart Software.
+  To accomodate, there are ways that this software can be introduced without significant modification of the core software.
+  The biggest changes to that software are in the admin main programs where the order_delivery_date field is to be presented.
+  Changes made:
+  - Moved language definitions out of individual language files and to a combined extra_definitions file.
+  - Incorporated use of sprintf to support positioning text in support of multiple languages.
+  - Added Zen Cart 1.5.6 specific fileset .
+  - Added Zen Cart 1.5.7 fileset.
+  - Improved checking to apply jQuery.noConflict to cases where jQuery has been loaded For Zen Cart 1.5.5+.
+  - Updated order_delivery_date to be datetime and possibly set to NULL though with a default of '0001-01-01 00:00:00'

 08/11/2018 by mc12345678 (http://mc12345678.com) (v2.6.1) as identified by a few people, the new checkout plugin that offers a single page check (One Page Checkout) was found not to be compatible with this plugin.
 This version incorporates use